-The output of an array is primarily dictated by the amount of solar energy (insolation) hitting the panel.
+The output of an array is primarily dictated by the amount of solar energy (insolation) hitting the panel over a given time period.
 Insolation is highest when the panel is directly facing the sun, when the sun is at its peak in the sky (at solar noon, which is usually not the same as local noon), and when it is unshaded.
 Insolation is synonymous with irradiation, noted earlier in this lesson.
 Irradiance, on the other hand, is the amount of solar power (not energy) hitting a surface at any given moment, or the average power over a given period of time.
 This is typically measured in W/m2.

 When all is said and done, it is not unusual for an array to generate 20% - 30% less than its rated capacity, especially if the panels are not tilted at a perfect angle and facing an ideal direction (the compass direction a panel is faced is called its azimuth), and/or is partially shaded during certain times of the year/day.